 Artificial Intelligence tools can also help your school to improve student outcomes.
 Emerging tools like SEAtS can help institutions track students’ progress and identify when a student might need more assistance.

-Based on test scores, classroom engagement, class attendance, tutorial attendance and more, artificial intelligence tools can point out when a student may be struggling, highlight possible reasons for their situation and suggest ways to support the student.
+Based on test scores, classroom engagement, class attendance, tutorial attendance, and more, artificial intelligence tools can point out when a student may be struggling, highlight possible reasons for their situation and suggest ways to support the student.

-If more students can get the support they need when they need, they could go on to be successful graduates and alumni who may be more willing to contribute to their alma mater’s fundraising campaigns.
+If more students can get the support they need when they need it, they could go on to be successful graduates and alumni who may be more willing to contribute to their alma mater’s fundraising campaigns.
 Remember, the goal of fundraising for higher education institutions is to provide the best experience for students, and artificial intelligence can help you do that.

 Stay Ahead of the Curve

 Higher education fundraisers are making progress with their adoption of technology and implementation of forward-thinking fundraising strategies.
 But there’s more work that needs to be done and you can spearhead that change by taking time to learn how artificial intelligence can help your institution.
-If you’d like to learn more about how AI can be useful to your higher education fundraising efforts, book a demo today.